 The exacting demands of an engineering student can in some cases make the hunt for the perfect laptop slightly easier, as it narrows your options in an increasingly crowded market.

-However, it can also make it tricky to find the right laptop that offers the power you need, while also costing a reasonable amount of money.
-That's where we come in, as we've put together this list of the very best laptops for engineering students to help you find the perfect laptop to an ideal price.
+However, it can be hard to find the best laptop that manages to feature the power you want, while not breaking the bank.
+That’s where we come in – we’ve put together this list of the best laptops for engineering students, so you can find the best laptop for school, without spending all your money.

 1. Dell Precision 7510